Obiente/Cloud/docs/deployment/dns.md

 # DNS Configuration

-The DNS server resolves `*.my.obiente.cloud` domains to Traefik IP addresses based on where deployments are actually running.
+The DNS server resolves `*.my.obiente.cloud` domains to node IP addresses based on where deployments and game servers are actually running.

 ## Overview

 The DNS server is integrated into the API service and runs alongside it.
-It queries the database to determine which region a deployment is running in, then returns the appropriate Traefik IP addresses for that region.
+It queries the database to determine which region a deployment or game server is running in, then returns the appropriate node IP addresses for that region.

 ## Environment Variables

 ### Required

-- **`TRAEFIK_IPS`**: Traefik IPs per region
+- **`NODE_IPS`**: Node IPs per region
   - **Multi-region format**: `"region1:ip1,ip2;region2:ip3,ip4"`
   - **Simple format**: `"ip1,ip2"` (defaults to "default" region)
   - **Examples**:
-    - Simple: `TRAEFIK_IPS="1.2.3.4"` or `TRAEFIK_IPS="1.2.3.4,1.2.3.5"`
+    - Simple: `NODE_IPS="1.2.3.4"` or `NODE_IPS="1.2.3.4,1.2.3.5"`
-    - Multi-region: `TRAEFIK_IPS="us-east-1:1.2.3.4,1.2.3.5;eu-west-1:5.6.7.8,5.6.7.9"`
+    - Multi-region: `NODE_IPS="us-east-1:1.2.3.4,1.2.3.5;eu-west-1:5.6.7.8,5.6.7.9"`
-  - Maps regions to Traefik IP addresses
+  - Maps regions to node IP addresses
+  - Used for DNS resolution of both deployments and game servers
   - Multiple IPs per region enable load balancing
-  - If using simple format, deployments will use the "default" region
+  - If using simple format, deployments and game servers will use the "default" region

 ### Optional